-Buzz Jacobs is a technology & marketing focused entrepreneur with significant experience at the highest levels of politics and government.
-Jacobs is Co-Founder of the creative agency, Strategic Storytelling Company, which helps select people, companies, and nonprofits tell their stories through highly-creative, technology-driven, results-focused advertising campaigns.
-He is also Co-Founder of PoliTek, which offers a cutting edge P2P-PLUS platform that reaches the most people via telecommunication mediums, including SMS, MMS, RCS & voice.
+Buzz Jacobs is an entrepreneur with significant experience at the highest levels of politics and government.
+He is the Co-Founder of Strategic Storytelling Company, a creative agency which helps select people, companies, and nonprofits tell their stories through highly-creative, technology-driven, results-focused advertising campaigns.

 Jacobs held senior positions in two presidential campaigns, serving as the Southeast U.S. Regional Campaign Manager for John McCain for President and as a Senior Advisor to Marco Rubio for President.
 He has developed and implemented political and business strategies, written and produced commercials and videos, and managed communications and other campaigns for a wide variety of business and political clients nationwide, including Lockheed Martin, Americans for Prosperity, Congressional Leadership Fund, Republican National Committee, and dozens of Gubernatorial, U.S. Senate, U.S. House, and lower ballot campaigns.
 He served as the Massachusetts State Director for John McCain's 2000 Presidential campaign.